 Council Meetings Streamed Online

-To comply with the Stay Home, Stay Health order, City Council meetings will be live-streamed in a variety of platforms such as the City website and the City of Kirkland's YouTube and Facebook pages.
+To ensure accessibility for the public, in addition to in-person attendance at City Hall, City Council meetings are live-streamed on a variety of platforms such as the City website and the City of Kirkland's YouTube and Facebook pages.
 Community members can also tune in on their television with Comcast Cable Channel 21 or Frontier Cable Channel 31.

 Members of the public may address the City Council live during the ‘Items from the Audience’ subject to the Council protocol of a limit of three speakers on each side of a particular issue, for a maximum of three minutes each, or during scheduled Public Hearings, via the Zoom connection link provided on each agenda.